-1. Students must register for STD 6600 Comprehensives for the semester in which they take comprehensive exams.
+1. Students must register for six (6) credits of STD 6600 Comprehensives for the semester in which they take comprehensive exams.
 2. Academic advisors or dissertation directors are responsible to coordinate comprehensive examinations and administer them to their respective students.
 3. The faculty in the area of concentration will design the procedures and bibliographies for the examinations in their areas.
 However, academic advisors should consult with students about their particular areas of interest and the theologians who are of most importance to them.
 4. Examinations will be administered by the academic advisor, with assistance from the Associate Dean's Office.
 The faculty in the area of concentration will designate two readers for the examinations; the academic advisor is eligible to, but need not, serve as a reader.
-5. Students generally have three hours to complete the written exam; students whose native language is not English may petition for an extension of time to 4.5 hours.
-6. An oral comprehensive will be required in all circumstances; this will be a one-hour oral incorporating the content of all written exams.
-7. The two possible grades for the comprehensive examinations are pass and fail, as determined by a majority of the board.
+5. The written comprehensive exam covers two days, students generally having three hours per day to write; students whose native language is not English may petition for an extension of time to 4.5 hours per day.
+6. An oral comprehensive will be required in all circumstances; this will be a one-hour oral with the readers incorporating the content of all written exams and time permitting, include some relevant aspects in terms of focusing the dissertation topic.
+7. The two possible grades for the comprehensive examinations are pass and no pass, as determined by a majority of the board.
 The academic advisor is responsible for communicating the results of the exams to the Registrar and the student.
 8. If a student does not pass the comprehensive examination, one further attempt may be undertaken, but no sooner than 90 days after the first written examination.